Confederate States of America: Conscription

 The Confederacy passed the first American law of national conscription on April 16, 1862.
 The white males of the Confederate States from 18 to 35 were declared members of the Confederate army for three years, and all men then enlisted were extended to a three-year term.
 They would serve only in units and under officers of their state.
 Those under 18 and over 35 could substitute for conscripts, in September those from 35 to 45 became conscripts.
 The cry of "rich man's war and a poor man's fight" led Congress to abolish the substitute system altogether in December 1863.
 All principals benefiting earlier were made eligible for service.
 By February 1864, the age bracket was made 17 to 50, those under eighteen and over forty-five to be limited to in-state duty.

 Confederate conscription was not universal; it was a selective service.
 The First Conscription Act of April 1862 exempted occupations related to transportation, communication, industry, ministers, teaching and physical fitness.
 The Second Conscription Act of October 1862 expanded exemptions in industry, agriculture and conscientious objection.
 Exemption fraud proliferated in medical examinations, army furloughs, churches, schools, apothecaries and newspapers.

 Rich men's sons were appointed to the socially outcast "overseer" occupation, but the measure was received in the country with "universal odium".
 The legislative vehicle was the controversial Twenty Negro Law that specifically exempted one white overseer or owner for every plantation with at least 20 slaves.
 Backpedaling six months later, Congress provided overseers under 45 could be exempted only if they held the occupation before the first Conscription Act.
 The number of officials under state exemptions appointed by state Governor patronage expanded significantly.
-By law, substitutes could not be subject to conscription, but instead of adding to Confederate manpower, unit officers in the field reported that over-50 and under-17-year-old substitutes made up to 90% of the desertions.